chni9/PythonProjectDrugConsumption/README.md

 # PythonProjectDrugConsumption

 Problematic :
-What caracterizes a drug consumer ?
+- What caracterizes a drug consumer ?
-What drugs and substances are the most correlated ?
+- What drugs and substances are the most correlated ?
-Can we predict a future drug consumer using ML ?
+- Can we predict a future drug consumer using ML ?
-How to prevent the rise of new consumers ?
+- How to prevent the rise of new consumers ?

-To do :
+TO DO :

 I - Data preprocessing :
 - import dataframe
 - import by webscraping into dataframes the 'values' and 'meanings' of each columns from https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29